eecs298/eecs298.github.io/docs/lab8.md

 Make sure to also label your axes using the feature list for your own convenience.

-Then answer the following:
+Then, answer the following:
+{:start="11"}
-1. Judging by these scatter plots, which features seem to be the best predictors of disease progression?
+3. Judging by these scatter plots, which features seem to be the best predictors of disease progression?
 How can you tell from the scatterplot?

 Next, we can use the `seaborn` library to compute a heatmap showing correlations between these variables.
 A heatmap is a 2D grid with the list of variables on each axis, where each cell denotes the strength of the correlation between those variables.